 Understand what we require from educators who are assessing and confirming students’ practice and academic achievement.
 In this section we also describe the roles of the practice assessor and academic assessor.

-These pages contain the supporting information for all our new standards relating to student supervision and assessment.
+We have written supporting information for some of our standards relating to student supervision and assessment.
 This information is updated regularly.

 Our guidance sets out possible ways that our standards may be met but it’s not a series of standards and expectations for what ‘must’ be done.
 Our standards can be met in other ways, as long as they’re fulfilled, upholds public protection and supports students to meet their learning outcomes and our standards.